Themes in The General History of Virginia

 For Smith, the trip is a combination of virtù, prosperity, and piety.
-The first, virtù, is an expectancy of the achievement of great things.
+Virtù is an expectancy of the achievement of great things.
 Going to Jamestown was stepping into an unknown world.
 It was full of mystery, excitement, and danger.
-Second, the exploration of this new place could yield new and great riches, an opportunity which many would jump at.
-Finally, the new world was an opportunity to bring Christianity to new peoples and places.
-The excitement was palpable for the settlers.
+The exploration of this new place could yield great riches, an opportunity many would jump at.
+The new world was an opportunity to bring Christianity to new peoples and places.

 THE NECESSITY OF HARD WORK